55 Sights in Padua, Italy (with Map and Images)

 Show sight on map

-The church of San Benedetto Abate, called the church of San Benedetto Vecchio for centuries, is a building of medieval origin that overlooks the Riviera San Benedetto, towards the Bacchiglione, in Padua.
+The church of San Benedetto Abate called for centuries the church of San Benedetto Vecchio is a building of medieval origin that overlooks Riviera San Benedetto, towards the Bacchiglione, in Padua.
 The building was built with the adjoining Benedictine monastery at the behest of Blessed Girolamo Forzatè.

 Wikipedia: Chiesa di San Benedetto Vecchio (IT)